jdb130496/code-snippets/README.md

 C / C++ sources have been compiled using mingw64 - gcc / g++ tool-chain in msys2 bash shell.

 Rust codes have been compiled using cargo builds (projects) as they involved new crates.
 Hence could not be compiled directly using rustc.
+There may be a way to use rustc to compile codes using crates (Without necessarily using cargo project based compilation) which I have not tried due to my knowledge limitation of rust language.

 For those not initiated with git procedures:
 I have used command prompt (powershell / windows cmd (default)) etc. for all git commands.
 There are few GUI based git management software are available - many are free - You can chek out google to find out more.